goderich/dissertation/dissertation.md

 Between vowels, \*ɹ was always deleted in Matu'uwal.
 This is the source of all identical vowel hiatuses in the language (/a.a/, /i.i/, and /u.u/), for example Proto-Atayal \*kaɹal 'sky' > Matu'uwal *kaal* [ka.ˈal], Proto-Atayal \*ʔuɹuk 'pup (animal offspring)' > Matu'uwal *ʔuuk* [ʔu.ˈuk].
 A glide can be found in some words with historical \*ɹ, e.g. Proto-Atayal \*xuɹil 'dog' > Matu'uwal *xuwil*, or Proto-Atayal \*mahuɹiq 'wet' > Matu'uwal *mahuwiq*, however **this is not a case of \*r > w in Matu'uwal**.
 A different glide surfaces when \*ɹ was preceded by \*i, as in Proto-Atayal \*sumiɹahuq 'to be late' > Matu'uwal *sumiyahuq* (cf. Plngawan *sunɹahuʔ*).
 The glides were inserted later, after the deletion of \*ɹ, and were conditioned by the preceding vowel.

 Words that began with \*ɹ in Proto-Atayal tend to have an initial glottal stop in Matu'uwal: Proto-Atayal \*ɹuŋay 'monkey' > Matu'uwal *ʔuŋay*, Proto-Atayal \*ɹimagal 'five' > Matu'uwal *ʔimagal* (cf. PAn \*lima).
-The initial glottal stop was likely added to these words after the deletion of \*ɹ in order to prevent vowel-initial words, rather than a direct change of \*ɹ > ʔ.
+The initial glottal stop was likely added to these words after the deletion of \*ɹ in order to prevent vowel-initial words, rather than a direct change of \*ɹ > *ʔ*.
 Words with a low vowel following an initial \*ɹ have two variant forms, based on two subdialects of Matu'uwal: Tabilas and Sahiyang [@li1981, p.
 264].
 Thus, Proto-Atayal \*ɹapit 'flying squirrel' > Matu'uwal *ʔapit* or *wapit*.
 Almost all (though not completely all) reflexes of words with initial \*ɹa- in Proto-Atayal still have these variant pronunciations.

 In short, Proto-Atayal \*ɹ was deleted in Matu'uwal, except in word-initial position before \*a in one subdialect.
 Additional repair strategies were triggered by its deletion in some environments.
 Its deletion in word-final position triggered compensatory lengthening of the preceding vowel.